 If you are eligible for a vaccination according to the criteria below, you may prefer to have your appointment at our local service, in which case you don’t need to do anything – we will contact you as soon as an appointment is available.

-Who is currently able to book for a Covid-19 vaccination through the Primary Care Network?
+Who is currently able to book for a Covid-19 booster vaccination through the Primary Care Network?

 - Aged 50 or over;

 - Aged 16 or over and clinically extremely vulnerable (previously known as shielding) or with an underlying health condition that could make them more vulnerable to Covid;

 - Anyone who works at a care home looked after by Allerton and Westfield Medical Centres, St Martin’s Practice, Chapeltown Family Surgery or Woodhouse Medical Practice (we have contacted all local care homes directly);

 - Anyone on the Learning Disabilities Register (please note that Learning Disabilities differ from Learning Difficulties)